-- 75 The MREL policy recognises that a feasible and credible resolution strategy may involve the placement of loss-absorbing capacity in all parts of the resolution group.
-The policy has been revised and strengthened in line with the provisions of the Banking Package.
-Banks are expected to fully implement an internal MREL mechanism aligned with the new framework. - The SRB will issue internal MREL decisions for non-resolution entities, expanding the scope of entities covered.
-The SRB has already started issuing binding targets for non-resolution entities of banking groups considered as relevant legal entities (RLEs)(71).
-Going forward, the eligibility criteria are tighter than those under the individual MREL rules applied in the 2018 and 2019 resolution planning cycles, and the transition regimes differ.
-Hence, for the next resolution planning cycles (2020 and beyond), transition periods applying to targets for non-resolution entities will be re-calibrated based on shortfalls, in accordance with the regime for transition periods defined in Article 12k SRMR (see section 7).
-Information on eligible resources including shortfalls are collected via the liability data report (LDR) as well as an additional liability report (ALR)(72) tailored to the new eligibility regime established by Article 12g SRMR(73). - The SRB's approach has to take into account that some elements of the eligibility framework will be further specified through Level 2 legislation.
-In particular, Level 2 legislation will define methods serving to prevent the indirect subscription of internal MREL instruments by the resolution entity from hampering the smooth implementation of the resolution strategy (daisy chains)(74); and on the form and nature of indirect funding and incentives to redeem(75).
-The SRB will assess whether a provisional approach on these matters could be implemented already in the 2020 resolution planning cycle, pending publication of the Level 2 legislation in the Official Journal.
+- 74 The MREL policy recognises that a feasible and credible resolution strategy may involve the placement of loss-absorbing capacity in all parts of the resolution group. - 75 The SRB will issue internal MREL decisions for non-resolution entities, expanding the scope of entities covered.
+The SRB has already set transitional periods applying to targets for non-resolution entities, in accordance with the regime for transitional periods defined in Article 12k SRMR (see section 7).
+Information on eligible resources, including shortfalls, is collected via the liability data report (LDR) as well as an additional liability report (ALR)(73) tailored to the new eligibility regime established under Article 12g SRMR(74). - 76 The SRB notes that some elements of the eligibility framework will be further specified through Level 2 legislation.
+Banks will need to comply with the requirements of these regulations following their publication in the Official Journal of the European Union.
+In particular, pending Level 2 acts will define methods serving to prevent the indirect subscription of internal MREL instruments by the resolution entity from hampering the smooth implementation of the resolution strategy ('daisy chains')(75); and on the form and nature of indirect funding and incentives to redeem(76).

 4.1.
-Internal MREL for an expanded scope of subsidiaries
+Internal MREL for an expanded scope of non-resolution entities